catppuccin/tmux/README.md

 This will overwrite the status bar background:

-- "theme" will use the color from the selected theme
+- `theme` will use the color from the selected theme
-- "default" will make the status bar transparent
+- `default` will make the status bar transparent
 - use hex color codes for other colors or a theme color (`#{@thm_<color>}`)

 Note: you need to restart tmux for this to take effect: